 Like her sister, Costa Deliziosa was built at the Fincantieri wharf at Marghera, Italy.
 Her yardnumber was 6164.
 But her keel had been laid at the Fincantieri wharf at Ancona, and after the keel and the first section were completed in july 2008, this was towed to the wharf at Marghera where the ship was finished.
 The ship measures 92.720 tons, has a lenght of 292 meters, she is 32,30 meters wide and her draft is 8 meters.
 Her passenger capacity is 2828 and she sails normally at a speed of 21,6 knots, although her top speed is 23,6 knots.
-On the 12th of january 2009, the ship sailed her first trials and these were satisfactory so the Costa Deliziosa was delivered to Costa Cruises at the 27th of january 2010.
+On the 12th of january in 2009, the ship sailed her first trials and these went smoothly so the ship could be delivered to Costa Cruises at the 27th of january in 2010.

 After her delivery, she sailed her maiden voyage from Savona, Italy starting at the 5th of february.
 During this voyage she was named in Port Rashid in the United Arab Emirates, being the first cruiseship that was ever named in the Middle East.
 The event coincided with the opening of the new cruise terminal in Port Rashid.
 Instead of a bottle of champagne, a bottle of juice was used, because of the Muslim faith of Dubai.
 That is also why the event was not called a christening but a naming.
 During the ceremony, there was a performance from Arabian horsemen and parachutists with the Costa logo at the parachute.
 The ship was named by Tala Dionisi, the wife of the Italian ambassador to the United Arab Emirates.

 Costa Deliziosa started cruising out of Port Rashid before she was placed in the European summerseason out of Copenhagen in 2011.
 On the 21st of may 2011, she had the misfortune to be broken loose from her moorings at the port of Bergen, Norway due to high winds.
 The ship scraped the pierside over the lenght of 50 meters, but there was no real damage done to the ship and no one was hurt.
 For safety, the rest of the passengers that had to board the ship were not using the gangway but were tendered onboard.